 1 to complete, for WRC-15:

-a) studies of possible bands for new primary allocation to the fixed-satellite service in the Earth-to-space direction of [250]200 MHz in Region 2 and 300 MHz in Region 3 within the bands 13.25-13.75 GHz and 14.5-17 GHz, with particular focus on the frequency range that is contiguous (or near contiguous) to the existing fixed-satellite service allocations, taking into account sharing and compatibility studies, without placing undue constraints on the existing services in the band(s);
+a) studies of possible bands for new primary allocation to the fixed-satellite service in the Earth-to-space direction of 250 MHz in Region 2 and 300 MHz in Region 3 within the bands 13-17 GHz, with particular focus on the frequency range that is contiguous (or near contiguous) to the existing fixed-satellite service allocations, taking into account sharing and compatibility studies, without placing undue constraints on the existing services in the band(s);

-b) studies include consideration of utilizing existing allocations to the fixed-satellite service in the Earth-to-space direction through a review of regulatory provisions, taking into account sharing and compatibility studies, without placing undue constraints on the existing services in the band(s);
+b) studies include consideration of utilizing existing allocations to the fixed-satellite service in the Earth-to-space direction through a review of regulatory provisions, except for Nos.
+5.502 and 5.503 and Resolution 144 (Rev. WRC-07), taking into account sharing and compatibility studies, without placing undue constraints on the existing services in the band(s);

 2 that if consideration is given to the use of the 14.5-14.8 GHz band, appropriate measures need to be taken with regard to the Appendix 30A Plan and List, according to the case, to ensure the integrity and full protection of these bands, specifically taking into account: